authenticateci

 Required

-References the custom alias you give to a specific account-role combination.
-Referred to as authentication ID and auth ID in the documentation.
+References the custom alias you give to a specific account-role combination (also called authentication ID or auth ID in the documentation).

 -certificateid